MagdalenaOlak/Portfolio/README.md

 # Portfolio

 ## About me
 My name is Magdalena Olak.
-I got to know the profession of a tester relatively recently and I liked it very much.
+I am a software tester.
+I found out about this profession relatively recently and I liked it very much.
 After a year of work, I discovered that I am even more into programming, so my daily routine is prioritizing learning as much as possible in the field.
 Being a software tester has been a milestone in my professional career and the position of developer is my professional goal due to the variety of tasks and development opportunities.

 [LinkedIn](https://www.linkedin.com/in/magdalenaolak/)